Milky Way Globular Clusters: Nurseries for Dynamically-Formed Binary Black Holes: Methods

 Our coupling approach involves several key steps.
 First, we identify galaxies that are potential sites for GC formation.
 We then assign initial properties to the newly formed GCs and use these as input conditions for the CPS codes, which integrate the dynamical evolution of each cluster over time.
 Finally, we evaluate whether GCs are disrupted by galaxy mergers or dissolved within galactic disks.
 These steps are described in more detail below:

-\begin{enumerate} \item Zoom-in simulations \citep{Ma+2020, Chen+2021, Fukushima+2021} suggest that GC formation is most likely to occur when the gas surface density of giant molecular clouds exceeds approximately $10^3 \, M_\odot \, {\rm pc}^{-2}$ \citep[see][for reviews]{Adamo+2020, Kruijssen+2025}.
-Within the GAMESH framework, we estimate the gas surface density by dividing the total gas mass $M_{\rm g}$ contained in a dark matter halo by the effective area of the galaxy:
+\begin{enumerate} \item Zoom-in simulations \citep{Ma+2020, Chen+2021, Fukushima+2021} suggest that GC formation is most likely to occur when the gas surface density of giant molecular clouds exceeds approximately $10^3\,\rm M_\odot\,\rm pc^{-2}$ \citep[see][for reviews]{Adamo+2020, Kruijssen+2025}.
+Recent JWST observations of lensed galaxies have provided empirical support for this scenario, revealing the presence of ultra-compact proto-globular clusters with stellar surface densities reaching $\sim10^5\,\rm M_\odot\,\rm pc^{-2}$ \citep{Adamo+2024Natur}.
+Within the \texttt{GAMESH} framework, we estimate the gas surface density by dividing the total gas mass $\rm M_{\rm g}$ contained in a dark matter halo by the effective area of the galaxy